mmperf/mmperf.github.io/README.md

 ### Support or Contact

-mmperf aims to be a collaborative effort though primarily developed by [nod.ai](https://nod.ai) so if you notice a way to configure the libraries to get better performance please submit a PR.
+mmperf aims to be a collaborative effort though primarily developed by [nod.ai](https://nod.ai) so if you can get better performance or add a new backend please submit a PR.